The ROI of moving to the cloud

 Controlling costs is driven by reducing waste through corrective actions.
 For example, if you have detected waste from specific service types then you can visualize the business mappings between who and what are using which services.
 You can also monitor for better workload-to-instance options to better align needs with the services being consumed.

-Or, if you find that costs are outpacing utilization for certain services, you can size down overprovisioned infrastructure or terminate unused zombie infrastructure.
+If you find that costs are outpacing utilization for certain services, you can size down overprovisioned infrastructure or terminate unused zombie infrastructure.

-Maximizing Cloud ROI with Anodot
+Maximizing cloud ROI with Anodot

 Anodot is helping organizations around the world maximize cloud ROI by delivering visibility into cloud utilization and enabling them to control waste and spend.
+From a single platform, Anodot provides complete, end-to-end visibility into your entire cloud infrastructure and related billing costs.

 The AI-powered platform constitutes a complete cloud FinOps solution that correlates spend with business KPIs.
 It easily connects to any cloud provider and delivers complete visibility into AWS, Azure, GCP, and Kubernetes costs.